devlooped/SponsorLink/src/Package/readme.md

    ![Screenshot of build info SL04 thanking the user user for sponsoring](https://raw.githubusercontent.com/devlooped/SponsorLink/main/assets/img/VS-SL04.png)

+> NOTE: you can provide your own actions for the above scenarios, or simply configure
+> the default behavior by tweaking the min/max amount of random waits introduced during
+> builds.
+By default, the waits will range from 0 to 4000ms.

 The goal of SponsorLink is to help make your project more sustainable, support your ongoing development and ensure your customers can depend on it in the long run!